 Hikone can be easily reached by taking a JR train to JR Hikone Station (彦根駅).

 If you are coming from Kyoto, you can also take a bullet train to JR Maibara Station and transfer to JR Hikone Station.
-But, taking into consideration the waiting time for the connecting train from Maibara to Hikone, it might be a better idea to just take an express train from Kyoto.
+But, considering the waiting time for the connecting train from Maibara to Hikone, it might be a better idea just to take an express train from Kyoto.

 - From JR Kyoto Station (京都駅),